From The Winnipeg Free Press (May 28, 2016)In Conversation with Tim Poole -- an interview with our outreach coordinator about our project.

 Chimney Swifts return to Manitoba around mid-May for the breeding season.
 They construct their nests in a dark, sheltered place, such as chimneys, barns, hollow trees, etc. The nest is built of twigs cemented together with saliva.
 They usually lay 4-5 white eggs, incubated by both sexes for 19 - 21 days.
 The young are altricial (naked and helpless at hatching), and tended by both parents.
 They open their eyes at 14 days, fly at 24 - 26 days, and leave the nest at 28 days.
 (Source:www.virtualmuseum.ca).

-In 2008, we erected swift towers in Starbuck, St. Adolphe, Portage la Prairie, and Winnipeg.
+The MSCI has erected swift towers in Starbuck, St. Adolphe, Portage la Prairie, and Winnipeg.
 Click here for a map of tower locations.
 In addition to watching these sites, we continue to identify and monitor roosting and nest sites around the province.
 Click here for a map of active sites in Manitoba.

 Nature Manitoba is pleased to be involved in this project to better understand the causes behind Chimney Swift population declines and hopefully reverse this trend by placing and maintaining roosting and nesting structures..